gtlsgamr/htxyz/index.md

 >'What is sorrow?'
 'To long for the past.'

-- **Disclaimer: The views and opinions expressed on this website are purely mine and do not represent my employer's.**
+**The views and opinions expressed in this page are strictly those of the page author.
+The contents of this page have not been reviewed nor approved by the author's employer.**

 ![](static/images/guycomputer.gif)